 National Geographic Traveler

-Explore the unique and distinct neighbourhoods of Glasgow each with their own personality, vibe and hidden gems.
+Explore the city's neighbourhoods each with their own distinct personality, vibe and hidden gems.
 As Glasgow is a compact city and easy to get around, you can explore more than one neighbourhood in one day.
-So you might want to take a bike ride round Pollok Park in the Southside in the morning, followed by some lunch and shopping in the City Centre, a late afternoon brewery tour in the East End and then dinner in the evening in the West End!
+So you might want to take a bike ride around Pollok Country Park in the leafy South in the morning, followed by some lunch and shopping in the metropolitan City Centre.
+Afterwards, head to the urban playground that is the North for a stroll along the banks of the canal then enjoy a late afternoon brewery tour in the historic and creative East finished off with dinner in the bohemian West!